glyfish/glyfish.github.io/_posts/2018-08-25-discrete_cross_correlation_theorem.md

 \end{pmatrix}\ \ \ \ \ \ (13)
 {% endkatex %}

-The result is the same as determined by `cross_correlate_sum`.
+The result is the same as determined by `cross_correlate_sum(x,y)`.

-Now that an expectation of a result is established it can be compared with the a calculation using using the Cross Correlation Theorem from equation {% katex %}10{% endkatex %}
+Now that an expectation of a result is established it can be compared with the a calculation using using the Cross Correlation Theorem from equation {% katex %}(10){% endkatex %}
 where {% katex %}f{% endkatex %} and {% katex %}g{% endkatex %} are represented by Discrete Fourier Series.
-It was previously shown that the Fourier representation are simplicity periodic, see equation {% katex %}(10){% endkatex %}.
+It was previously shown that the Fourier representation is periodic, see equation {% katex %}(6){% endkatex %}.
 It follows that the time lag shifts of
 {% katex %}g_{n+t}{% endkatex %} will by cyclic as shown in the calculation table below.

 | {% katex %}n{% endkatex %}      |  0  |  1  |  2  |  3  |